santerijps/finnish-ssn-generators/README.md

 ## Missing features

 **The sex of the person** is purely random.
-Adding sex as an optional parameter would allow for greater control over the output. _This feature was omitted due to the fact that the sex of the person should be irrelevant._
+Adding sex as an optional parameter would allow for greater control over the output. _This feature was omitted due to the fact that the sex of the person should be irrelevant in a business setting._

 **The identity number** always lands in the _"normal"_ range, with no opportunity to decide whether it should be in the normal range, the special range, or both.